cferdinandi/adventure/content/gm.md

+## A Sample Game

+To help this all stick, let's look at a sample game.
+In this game, Mercer is a knight, and Ashley is a wizard.

+{{<callout>}}
+**GM:** As you enter the cave, you see a sleeping ogre curled up around a massive pile of gold.
+One arm rests over the pile, while his other hand gently clutches a massive wooden club.
+In the back of the cave, you see the baby dragon you've been sent to rescue wrapped up in an old blanket.
+What do you do?

+**Mercer:** I try to quietly sneak past the ogre.

+**Ashley:** While he does that, I'm going to attempt to careful steal a few coins from the ogre's treasure while he sleeps.

+**GM:** Ok.
+Both of you make a Speed Rolls.
+Mercer, you take Worst Roll because you're wearing armor.

+**Ashley:** I rolled a 5.

+**Mercer:** I rolled a 5 and a 3.

+(_The DR was 5.
+The Game Master does not tell the players this._)

+**GM:** Great, thanks.
+Ashley carefully picks up three gold coins and tucks them into her pocket.
+As she reaches for a fourth, Mercer's elbow accidentally bumps into the cave wall.
+The metal of his armor "clangs" and reverberates through the cave, growing louder before tapering off.

+The ogre's eyes flutter open.
+He catches sight of Ashley's outstretched arm reaching for his horde.
+He shouts:

+> Just what do you think you're doing!?

+He stands up, towering a good six feet over Ashley's head.
+What do you do?

+**Ashley:** Umm... uh...
+I tell him that the coins looked dirty and I was just going to clean them for him!

+**GM:** Ok, make a Wisdom Roll.
+You take Best Roll on that because you specialize in Wisdom.

+**Ashley:** I rolled a 5 and a 4.

+(_The DR was 6.
+The ogre is a bit dumb, but not THAT dumb._)

+**GM:** The ogre rubs the crust from his eyes, lifts the club over his head, and says:

+> Do you think I was born yesterday?

+Then, he lets out a road and swings the club down towards you.
+What do you do?

+**Mercer:** Seeing the ogre about to crush my friend, I unhilt my sword and swing it up to meet the club before it hits her.

+**GM:** Excellent, make a Strength Roll, and take Best Roll because you specialize in Strength.

+**Mercer:** I rolled a 2 and a 4.

+(_The ogre has a DR of 3._)

+**GM:** As the club rushes down toward Ashley's head, she closes her eyes and instinctively ducks.
+Mercer rushes between her and the ogre, unhilting his sword and swinging it up towards the club in one fluid movement.

+His sword meets the club inches before it hits Ashley.
+The ogre, caught off guard, stumbles a few backwards.
+What do you do?
+{{</callout>}}

+As you can see, the game is a series of choices, actions, die rolls, consequences, and next steps.
+Every choice the players make, and every random outcome of the dice, leads to the next logical step in the story.

+Most stories have a natural arch to them, but it's important to not force a specific direction if the players actions lead it somewhere else.

+Adventure is a collaborative story you make up as you go.
+Lean into it.

 ## How to Create Adventures

 You can get by for a long time on [pre-made adventures](/adventures).
 But eventually, you may want to create your own.